cigroup-ol/windml/doc/publications.rst

 Abstract Wind energy prediction has an important part to play in a smart energy grid for load balancing and capacity planning.
-In this paper we explore, if wind measurements based on the existing infrastructure of windmills in neighbored wind parks can be learned with a soft computing approach for wind energy prediction in the ten-minute to six-hour range.
+In this paper we explore, if wind measurements based on the existing infrastructure of turbines in neighbored wind parks can be learned with a soft computing approach for wind energy prediction in the ten-minute to six-hour range.
 For this sake we employ Support Vector Regression (SVR) for time series forecasting, and run